micr0-dev/AltBot/README.md

     The setup wizard will guide you through configuring the essential values required for the bot, including:
     - Your Mastodon server URL, client secret, access token, and bot username.
-    - The admin contact handle for shadow ban notifications.
+    - The admin contact handle for moderation notifications.
     - Enabling optional features like metrics and alt-text reminders.

     Alternatively, copy the example configuration file and edit it manually: